willvin313/phprad-account-manager/README.md

 Password: 12345

 ## Requirement
-- PHPRad Classic Edition version 2.6.0
+- PHPRad Classic Edition (Minimum: version 2.6.0)
 - A web server (Recommended: Apache (WAMP, XAMP, etc))
 - A MySQL server if not using Apache (WAMP, XAMP, etc)